eclipse-archived/smarthome/docs/documentation/features/scenes.md

 # Scenes

 In the general context of home automation, a scene is a defined set of states of one or more home devices.
-For example, a **night scene**, which turns on the indoor lights after sunset.
-The notion of scenes is not directly available in Eclipse Smarthome but scenes can be created by the means of using rules.
+For example, a **night scene**, which turns on all the indoor lights.
+The notion of scenes is not directly available in Eclipse SmartHome but scenes can be created by the means of using rules.

 ## Concept

-In Eclipse Smarthome, a scene is created by defining states for different items inside action section of a rule.
+In Eclipse SmartHome, a scene is created by defining states for different items inside the action section of a rule.
 The triggers and conditions of the rule are left empty.
 Once the rule is activated, the actions set the state of the items thereby activating a specific scene.

-The scene can only be activated and no deactivation is possible.
+A scene can only be activated and no deactivation is possible.
 It can be activated either manually or automatically.
-To manually activate the scene you will need to make a call to rest endpoint `PUT /rest/rules/{ruleUID}/runnow`.
+To manually activate a scene, a runnow request must be sent to the rest endpoint.
 To automate the scene activation, a second rule must be created.
-The action section of this second rule is responsible for executing the scene with the `core.RunRuleAction` actionhandler.
+The action section of this second rule is responsible for executing the scene with the `core.RunRuleAction` module type.

-The action module, used for running the scene, must support the direct execution of rules without requiring to evaluate the conditions.
-This way all actions will be executed even if an action before returns an error.
+The `core.RunRuleAction` module type, used for running the scenes, supports the direct execution of the actions without requiring to evaluate the conditions.
+This way all actions are executed even if an action before returns an error.

 Asynchronous execution of actions is needed to fulfil further requirements: